junesirius/junesirius.github.io/_posts/Supernatural/2026-05-22-SPN-Cas-grieving-without-memory.md

 There are too many questions, Castiel doesn't even know which one to start with.
 So he just stands there, feeling the hole of pain growing in his chest, devouring the part that's making him feel pain and sorrow, and so much emptiness and loss.
 He's grieving, he realizes, for a man he doesn't even know he knew.

-"Jack, tell me."
-Castiel whispers.
-Now this is a plead.
+"Jack, tell me," Castiel whispers.
+Now this is a plea.

 The pain in Jack's eyes is no less than his own.
 "There was a price to pay to save you, and I had to pay it.
 That's all I can say.
 I'm sorry, Cas.
 Please forgive me."
 That price was too high, but he couldn't even tell anyone, not to Cas, not to Dean.
 He couldn't tell him he made a deal with Empty, he couldn't tell him God's power was no use in the Empty and that deal was his only chance to save Cas's life.
 It cost his power and soul, and it cost Cas's memory, but that's the only way, so he did it.
 Empty knew he would do anything to save Cas, just like he knew Dean would, but this time, he decided to do it for him.
 Maybe this is better, Jack had thought.
 Maybe that way, all of them can finally have peace, Dean will finally find peace in Heaven, and Cas can enjoy the quiet peaceful life here too.

-But looking at Cas's eyes, as that brightest star falls, Jack realizes, the feeling of loss and grief doesn't need memory.
+But looking at Cas's eyes, as that brightest star falls, as light dims in his too, Jack realizes, the feeling of loss and grief doesn't need memory.
 Castiel can apparently still feel it, feel the loss, feel Dean's life leaving him and it pains him so much.
 It is only then does Jack realize, maybe he has made a mistake...